 3 dead of apparent drug overdose in Fremont Street hotel room

-Medical and police responded about 7:30 p.m. to reports of several unconscious people in a hotel room, Lee said.
+Police responded about 7:30 p.m. to reports of several unconscious people in a hotel room in downtown Las Vegas.

-Three people have died as the result of an apparent drug overdose at a downtown Las Vegas hotel Thursday night.
+Three people died as the result of apparent drug overdoses at a downtown Las Vegas hotel Thursday night.

-Two people died at a hotel on the 200 block of Fremont Street and a third died at a local hospital, said Metropolitan Police Department Lt.
-Aaron Lee in a text.
+Two died at a hotel on the 200 block of Fremont Street and a third died at a local hospital, Metropolitan Police Department Lt.
+Aaron Lee wrote in a text.

-Medical and police responded about 7:30 p.m. to reports of several unconscious people in a hotel room, Lee said.
+Medical first responders and police officers responded about 7:30 p.m. to reports of several unconscious people in a hotel room, Lee said.

-“A narcotics overdose is currently under investigation,” Lee stated in a text.

 Contact Marvin Clemons at mclemons@reviewjournal.com.